Akhmim: History

 In the Christian Coptic era, Akhmim was written in Sahidic Shmin/Kmin/Kmim but was probably pronounced locally something like Khmin or Khmim.
 Monasteries abounded in this region from a very early date.

 Pachomius the Great founded a monastery known as Tkahshmin in the area.
 Shenouda the Archimandrite (348–466) was a monk at Athribis near Akhmim.
 Some years earlier Nestorius, the exiled ex-patriarch of Constantinople, had died at an old age in the neighborhood of Akhmim.
 Nonnus, the Greek poet, was born at Panopolis at the end of the 4th century.
 The bishopric of Panopolis, a suffragan of Antinoë in Thebais Prima, is included in the Catholic Church's list of titular sees.
-Among the bishops of Panopolis, Le Quien mentions Arius, friend of Saint Pachomius who had built three convents in the city, Sabinus, and Menas.
+Among the bishops of Panopolis, Le Quien mentions Arius, a friend of Saint Pachomius who had built three convents in the city, Sabinus, and Menas.
 Excavations at Akhmim have disclosed numerous Christian manuscripts, among them fragments of the Book of Henoch, of the Gospel, and of the Apocalypse of Peter, the Acts of the Council of Ephesus, as well as numerous other Christian inscriptions.

 In the 13th century AD, a very imposing temple still stood in Akhmim.
 Today, little of its past glory remains.
-Nothing is left of the town, the temples were almost completely dismantled, and their material reused in the later Middle Ages.
+Nothing is left of the town, the temples were almost completely dismantled, and their material was reused in the later Middle Ages.
 The extensive cemeteries of ancient Akhmim are yet to be fully explored.
 The destroyed corner of a Greco-Roman period temple with colossal statues of Ramesses II and Meritamen was discovered in 1981.

 Of Akhmim, in 1818 Jacques Collin de Plancy wrote in his book, the Dictionnaire Infernal, that the city "formerly had the reputation of being the abode of the greatest magicians.
 Paul Lucas speaks, in his second voyage, of the marvelous serpent of Akhmin, which Muslims honor as an angel, and which Christians believe to be the demon Asmodeus."